openmsr/CAD_to_OpenMC/README.md

 You may of course replace conda with [mamba/micromamba](https://mamba.readthedocs.io/en/latest/), should you prefer to do so.

+## Verifying your installation
+Should you wish to do so - you may verifgy your installation of CAD_to_OpenMC by running the script `self_cotained_test.py`-script located in the tests directory.
+This writes a step-file, converts it to triangles, and checks that the created triangles have vertices as expected.

 # Known problems
 - At present the parallel meshing option is buggy - it is therefore highly recommended to set the mesher to only use 1 thread.
 The team is working on a solution for this.
 See issue [#80](https://github.com/openmsr/CAD_to_OpenMC/issues/80)
 - Geometries which lead to degenerate toroidal surfaces in the step-files, can have problems.
 See issue [#94](https://github.com/openmsr/CAD_to_OpenMC/issues/94)